ivyopon/angular2-select-demo/README.md

 ## Install

-Install dependencies:
+Install dependencies with:

 ```
 npm install
 ```

-Build application and start local server:
+Build application and start local server with:

 ```
-npm run start
+ng serve
 ```

-The demo application should open in your web browser automatically.
+Browse to http://localhost:4200 to open the demo application.